N02870941/mazes/docs/README.md

 }
 ```

 Each `Cell` object contains a 4-bit binary string containing boolean values indicating whether or not any of the 4 walls are present for that `Cell`.
-If is a particular bit is set to 0, then there is **no** wall, or there **is** and edge between that cell and the cell indicated by the position of the bit.
+If a particular bit is set to 0, then there is **no** wall, or there **is** and edge between that cell and the cell indicated by the position of the bit.
 If the bit is set to 1, a wall **does** exist or there is **not** an edge to the adjacent vertex.
 The bit mapping goes as follows:

 | Bit | Neighbor |
 |:---:| :------: |